Army of the United States: World War II

 In September 1940, the United States reintroduced conscription in response to the increasing likelihood of entry into World War II.
 Personnel voluntarily enlisting into the United States Army could choose to voluntarily enlist into the Regular Army, National Guard of the United States, or Organized Reserve.
 On 14 May 1940, legislation provided that all voluntary enlistments in the United States Army during a time of national emergency or war were to be in the Army of the United States "without specification of any particular component or unit thereof."
 The "Army of the United States" as a service component was formally activated in February 1941.
 It was legally considered the successor to the National Army.

 The Army of the United States saw a major expansion following the 7 December 1941 attack on Pearl Harbor.
-On 13 December 1941, legislation provided that personnel inducted into the United States Army under the terms of the Selective Training and Service Act of 1940 were, both retroactively and from that date on, considered to be serving in the Army of the United States.
+Enlistments in the Regular Army were suspended for the duration of the war, and on 13 December 1941, legislation provided that personnel inducted into the United States Army under the terms of the Selective Training and Service Act of 1940 were, both retroactively and from that date on, considered to be serving in the Army of the United States.

 The first commissioned officers serving in the Army of the United States were appointed from the Regular Army.
 The standard practice was that these officers held a "permanent rank" within the Regular Army as well as a higher "temporary rank" while serving in the Army of the United States.
 A typical situation might be a colonel in the AUS holding the permanent rank of captain in the Regular Army.
-Another term for rank held in the Army of the United States was "theater rank."
+Another term for rank held in the Army of the United States was "theater rank" since the officer was likely to revert to permanent rank if transferred home from the theater of operations.

 Promotions within the Army of the United States were sometimes very rapid, and some officers were promoted as many as four to five times in the space of just three to four years.
-Dwight D. Eisenhower, who served as General of the Army, rose from a colonel to five-star general in three years.
+Dwight D. Eisenhower, who served as General of the Army, rose from a colonel to five-star general in three years, holding one-star and two-star ranks for only four months each.
 However, rank in the AUS could be revoked just as easily, with senior commanders who were relieved reverting to their permanent Regular Army rank.
 This was known as "loss of theater rank", with some instances of generals returning to the United States in disgrace or at least under a cloud, as only colonels or majors.